dpwtheitguy/Daniel-s-Bash-Style-Guide/README.txt

 # REAADME.txt

-A template for building more professional grade scripts.
+A template for building more professional more reusable scripts.